-The Department of Technology and Engineering offers courses leading to the MS degree with a major in manufacturing systems technology.
+The Department of Applied Engineering offers courses leading to the MS degree with a major in manufacturing systems technology.
 Manufacturing systems technology is a field of study designed to prepare management oriented technical professionals.
 The program balances academic instruction with practical applications in manufacturing systems to provide graduates with a broad base of knowledge and skills needed to effectively manage and control production in manufacturing facilities.

 Specifically, the purpose of this master’s program is to produce industrial leaders who: